mucommander/mucommander/package/readme.txt

 -

 Improvements:
-- Copying local files on macOS also copies their (Spotlight) comment and user tags.
+- Copy file's (Spotlight) comment and user tags when copying local files on macOS.
 - Exclude OSGi-cli from packaging, avoiding the creation of .osgiaas_cli_history file on shutdown.

 Localization: